 At the Parker Institute for Cancer Immunotherapy, we are training the next generation of scientific leaders in cancer immunotherapy.

-In 2016, we created three programs – the Parker Scholars, the Parker Bridge Scholars and the Parker Fellows programs – to help the most talented and ambitious young researchers advance in the field and translate their discoveries into realities.
-These programs give young researchers the opportunity to think outside the box, expand their research, share ideas, and connect and collaborate with leaders and peers in cancer immunotherapy.
+In 2016, we created three programs – the Parker Scholars, the Parker Bridge Scholars and the Parker Fellows – to help the most talented and ambitious early career researchers advance in the field and translate their discoveries into therapies.
+These programs give early career researchers the opportunity to think outside the box, expand their research, share ideas and connect and collaborate with leaders and peers in cancer immunotherapy.

 “I was drawn to the idea of funding emerging projects that are risky.
 My project is not conventional, so it is very encouraging to be part of a program that supports different ideas and hypotheses.
 It really pushes me to think outside of the box.”

-Invests in graduate students or researchers entering their first postdoctoral appointment who are focused on high-impact, high-risk projects that answer the most critical research questions in cancer immunotherapy
+Invests in graduate students or researchers entering their first postdoctoral appointment who are focused on novel, high-impact projects that answer the most critical research questions in cancer immunotherapy

-Provides senior-level researchers who have recently completed their MD or PhD with multi‐year support to establish a laboratory or independent research program, and also gives them the tools and resources they need to do their best science
+Provides investigators who have recently completed their MD or PhD with multi‐year support to establish a laboratory or independent research program, and also gives them the tools and resources they need to do their best science